 Drugs, toxins, and BPA are the most common contaminants in dog food.
 In as much as it is illegal to use hormones in poultry and livestock, they are used the same way as antibiotics.
 Accumulation of these two elements can lead to inflammation.
 Gut inflammation interferes with the normal functioning of bacteria in food processing.

 Animal fat is a key component of pet food.
-The Ingredient produces Polychlorinated biphenyls (PCBs), which is originally toxic.
-The existing toxin is broken down by a protection dog’s metabolic system to more toxic elements that are responsible for swelling of blood vessels.
+The Ingredient produces Polychlorinated biphenyls (PCBs), which are originally toxic.
+The existing toxin is broken down by a protection dog’s metabolic system to more toxic elements that are responsible for the swelling of blood vessels.
 Polybrominated diphenyl is also a toxic ingredient present in pet food.

 The Pancreas is a vital organ in the digestive system.
 It is responsible for controlling blood sugar levels through glucagon and insulin.
 Besides, it produces gastrin and somatostatin hormones for the same purpose.
 The pancreas also produces protease, amylase, and lipase that digest protein, starch, and fat respectively.

 Excessive ingestion of fat, injury, trauma, and toxins are the leading causes of pancreatitis in dogs.
 Pancreatitis involves inflammation of the pancreas hence inhibiting its functions.
 The condition is extremely painful.
-It is also dangerous to extents of death.
+It is also dangerous to the extent of death.
 Usually, the condition begins with swelling of the cells.
 This stretches the walls and leads to leakage of digestive enzymes.
 Once the enzymes leak to the gut and food tract, they start digesting every tissue on the way.
 Prolonged inflammation of disrupted cells can easily lead to death.

 In dogs, Pancreatitis can either be chronic or sudden.
-Continuous damage to the pancreatic tissue also leads to diabetes.
-The pain and effects of the disease cannot be overemphasized.
+Continuous damage of the pancreatic tissue also leads to diabetes.
+The pain and effects of the disease cannot be over-emphasized.
 Thus, it is crucial to consider the fat content in your dog’s food.
 According to analysts, organic brands are high in fat than cheaper brands.
 A sudden switch in the type of food might stress the pancreas and lead to diabetes.